Exploring Celiac Disease, Gluten Sensitivity, and Wheat Allergies

 - Slow infant and child growth

-Part of the reason that gluten-intolerance has gone undiagnosed for so long is that many of it’s symptoms are very generic and easily misattributed to other illnesses.
+Part of the reason that gluten intolerance has been so poorly understood for so long is that many of its symptoms are very generic and easily misattributed to other illnesses.
 One of the most common misdiagnoses for gluten-caused gastrointestinal related symptoms is Irritable Bowl Syndrome (IBS).
-Western medicine doctors are definitely behind the curve when it comes to properly recognizing and diagnosing gluten intolerances and/or Celiac Disease.
+Western medicine doctors are definitely behind the curve when it comes to properly recognizing and diagnosing Celiac Disease and gluten sensitivity.

 Eastern medicine practices, on the other hand, look at the body as a holistic system.
 They acknowledge diet as an integral component of health.
-If you suspect you may be struggling with gluten-intolerance and desire a consultation with a physician, I would recommend researching your chosen doctor carefully to avoid misdiagnosis.
+If you suspect you may be struggling with gluten sensitivity or Celiac Disease and desire a consultation with a physician, I would recommend researching your chosen doctor carefully to avoid misdiagnosis.
 Naturopaths are a good place to start.
 Elimination diets are also an excellent measure of intolerance and they can be completed without the help (or cost) of a doctor.

 Gluten Related Disorders